hawkinsw/CPPTimes/general-loops-while-loops.md

 ## What's News
-For decades and decades Western society has assumed that Einstein was correct when he said that ["Insanity is doing the same thing over and over and expecting different results."](https://www.scientificamerican.com/article/einstein-s-parable-of-quantum-insanity/) Today, historians announced that his famous observation may not be true after all.
+For decades and decades Western society has assumed that Einstein was correct.
+Not about what he said regarding quantum mechanics, but about what he said about doing the same thing repeatedly and expecting a different result: ["Insanity is doing the same thing over and over and expecting different results."](https://www.scientificamerican.com/article/einstein-s-parable-of-quantum-insanity/) Today, historians announced that his famous observation may not be true after all.

 ## Loops: Doing the Same Thing Over and Over Again